 And again, it's not hard to do, is it?
-And frankly, if people are stuck for what they should say in their welcome video or whatever, go find someone else's page, see what they say and say something similar or say it better.
+No. And frankly, if people are stuck for what they should say in their welcome video or whatever, go find someone else's page, see what they say and say something similar, or say better.
 But you know, it's easy to get the ideas.
-Just a talking head really, isn't it?
+Just a talking head really isn't it?
 We have another we got another thing here about a series of Facebook Lives about stress, anxiety and posture.

 Yep.
-So again, moving away from ergonomics, people are overwhelmed with uncertainty right now.
-Stress and anxiety is just sort of part of everyday life and you can do some live thinking about kind of posture, breathing exercises, etc. Easy series of content for you to do as well.
+So again, moving away from ergonomics people are overwhelmed with uncertainty right now. stress and anxiety is just sort of part of everyday life and you can do some live thinking about kind of posture breathing exercises, etc. Um, easy series of content for you to do as well.

-Yeah, and it'll be useful for people if they wanted ideas about that to look back at the recordings that we did certainly during the first lockdown, we had lots of stuff there breathing techniques, Anji Gopal, Kerry Dowson, and others about how to overcome stress and so on.
-So, there's lots of stuff that you could just take for your own use and using your own practice.
-Nick Burns says, isn't there a problem with professional ethics with the general councils over issuing rewards for referrals?
+Yeah, and there be useful for people if they wanted it as well then to look back at the recordings that we did certainly during the first lockdown, we had lots of stuff there breathing techniques, magic open, carry Dowson, and others about how to overcome stress and so on.
+So there's lots of stuff that you could just take for your own use and using your own practice.
+Nick Burns says, isn't there a problem with professional ethics with the general counsel's over issuing rewards for referrals?

-So, you're not going to be approaching somebody cold and saying, I want you to go ahead and refer me business.
-That's very different.
+So you're not going to be approaching somebody cold? and saying, I want you to go ahead and, you know, refer me business, that's very different.
 You're not going fishing.
 What you're doing is thanking people.
 Now, I would advise you certainly to have it be something that's going to be internal.
-You wouldn't be rewarding somebody with john lewis vouchers, you're going to be rewarding them with perhaps a discount to see your massage therapist or something.
+You know, you wouldn't be rewarding somebody with john lewis vouchers, you're going to be rewarding them with perhaps a discount to see your massage therapist or something.
 But it's a thank you.
 The label referral rewards, perhaps you want to call it something else.
-But you could call it a thank you voucher system instead.
-But it's a simple thank you.
+But it's a you could call it a thank you voucher system instead.
+But it's a simple Thank you.
 It's not you're not soliciting.

 Yeah.
-As you said, it's in response to, it's not to pay people to refer people to the clinic, which would be a completely different thing.
-Giorgina says how much would you spend?
+As you said, it's in response to it's not sort order to pay people to refer people to the clinic, which would be a completely different thing.
+Giorgio says how much would you spend?

-So, I mean, that depends how many new patients you would like or who the person is.

-I think she means per person per referral.
+So I mean, that depends how many new patients you would like or who the person is what the profession, I think she means per person per referral.

 Yes.
-So, you know, it depends on what your fees are, I would say a minimum to get somebody's attention of 10 to 25 pounds, depending on what your fees are.
-If you do send out a thank you voucher, a really good tip can be to have it have an expiration date, and send them a text message a few weeks before it's gonna be expiring, because if they're anything like me they want to get their money's worth and if the voucher is going to expire, they're going to use it.
+So you know, it depends on what your fees are, I would say a minimum to get somebody's attention of 10 to 25 pounds, depending on what your fees are.
+If you do send out a thank you voucher, a really good tip can be to have it have an expiration date, and send them a text message a few weeks before it's gonna be expiring, or anything like me that wants to get their money's worth.
+And if the voucher is going to expire, they're going to use it.